Portrayal of women in American comics: Bronze Age of Comic Books

 Throughout most of the Silver and Bronze Age, women in comics were not given leadership positions.
-In the 1980s, under writer-artist John Byrne, Susan Richards found new uses for her powers and developed an assertive self-confidence to use her powers more aggressively.
+In the 1980s, under writer-artist John Byrne, Invisible Woman Susan Richards found new uses for her powers and developed an assertive self-confidence to use her powers more aggressively.
 She changed her alias from the Invisible Girl to the Invisible Woman.
 Eventually, the Invisible Woman would chair the Fantastic Four, while over in the Avengers, Wasp chaired the team.

 Enormous impact was made both within comic book storylines and amongst comic book fans by the radical portrayal of women in the Uncanny X-Men comics, which had been relaunched in 1975.
-Previously existing female characters were given huge increases in power-levels, new code-names, flashier costumes, and strong, confident, assertive personalities: Jean Grey went from being Marvel Girl to the nigh-omnipotent Phoenix, and Lorna Dane became Polaris.
-New creation Storm (Ororo Monroe) was unique in many ways: not only was she (at the time) the most famous black superhero in history, she was portrayed as incredibly powerful, confident and capable from her very first appearance.
+Previously existing female characters were given huge increases in superpower levels, new code-names, flashier costumes, and strong, confident, assertive personalities: Jean Grey went from being Marvel Girl to the nigh-omnipotent Phoenix, and Lorna Dane became Polaris.
+New creation Storm (Ororo Munroe) was unique as a high-profile female black character who was portrayed as powerful, confident, and capable from her very first appearance.

 Younger/teen-age female super-heroines, which heretofore had been portrayed as inept or limited in power, were re-examined by the portrayal of Kitty Pryde, who at age 13 became the youngest member of the X-Men.
-In the 1980s, the X-Men met with the Morlock tribe, who kidnapped Kitty Pryde and forced her to marry one of their own.
-When Kitty escapes, she meets with a Japanese Sorcerer who uses mind control on her and she escapes from him as well, but changed greatly.
-Much credit for the "turnaround" of portrayals of female super-heroes that happened in the 1970s could be given to X-Men writer Chris Claremont: his portrayals of Storm, Jean Grey, Emma Frost, Kitty Pryde, Rogue and Psylocke in The Uncanny X-Men (as well as his work on Ms. Marvel, Spider-Woman, Misty Knight and Coleen Wing) became known in the industry and amongst fandom as "Claremont Women": smart, powerful, capable, multi-faceted women super heroes.
+In the 1980s, the X-Men met with the Morlocks, who kidnapped Kitty and attempted to make her marry the Morlock Caliban.
+When Kitty escapes, she meets with a Japanese sorcerer who uses mind control on her and she escapes from him as well, but changed greatly.
+Much credit for the "turnaround" of portrayals of female super-heroes that happened in the 1970s could be given to X-Men writer Chris Claremont: his portrayals of Storm, Jean Grey, Emma Frost, Kitty Pryde, Rogue, and Psylocke in Uncanny X-Men (as well as his work on Ms. Marvel, Spider-Woman, Misty Knight, and Colleen Wing) became known in the industry and amongst fandom as "Claremont Women": smart, powerful, capable, multi-faceted women super heroes.

-During the events of Alan Moore's iconic work Batman: The Killing Joke, Barbara Gordon, a.k.a.
-Batgirl is crippled by the Joker.
-She eventually made the best of her situation to become Oracle, a vital information broker for the DC Universe's superhero community who also leads her own superhero team, the Birds of Prey.
+During the events of Alan Moore's graphic novel Batman: The Killing Joke, Barbara Gordon, a.k.a.
+Batgirl was shot in the spine by the Joker, rendering her paraplegic.
+Writers Kim Yale and John Ostrander remade her into Oracle, a vital information broker for the DC Universe's superhero community who also leads her own superhero team, the Birds of Prey.